 - Import products from Amazon or other sites to earn money as an affiliate

 - Display photos from any public Instagram account

 As well as literally anything else where there’s an RSS feed available!

 Unfortunately, WordPress doesn’t give you the functionality to import RSS feeds by default.
 But by using a plugin like WP RSS Aggregator, you can collect RSS feeds as either a list or as actual WordPress posts.

 How Do You Find a Site’s RSS Feed?

 To actually do all of these cool things with RSS feeds, you’ll need to be able to find a site’s RSS feed.

-To that end, let’s spend a second learning where you can actually locate a specific site’s RSS feed.
+To that end, let’s spend a few seconds learning where you can actually locate a specific site’s RSS feed.

 So how can you actually find an RSS feed when you land on a random site?

 Your first option is obvious – look for the RSS logo.
 Many sites still display an RSS logo that links to their feed, though that position has been usurped by social media follow buttons on many sites.